-8. Inspect cutter end of tube for dirt or litter.
+- 7. Inspect cutter end of tube for dirt or litter.
 Use a knife/multi-tool to carefully remove soil and litter from the cutter and tube.
-Correct the reading for snow depth and core length by subtracting the distance driven into soil or litter

-- 9. Carefully balance the sampling tube containing the core on the weighing cradle or on a scale (Figure 3.9).
+Correct the reading for snow depth and core length by subtracting the distance driven into soil or litter - 8.
+Carefully balance the sampling tube containing the core on the weighing cradle or on a scale.
 If windy, point the tube into the wind.
 Record the weight in the field chart.
-If the total snow depth is below 1 m, the snow can be transferred from the tube to a pre-weighed plastic bag and measured more accurate.
-If it is windy or too cold for the scale to work outside consider to bring samples into the station in labeled plastic bags and weigh inside - 10.
-Remove the snow core from the tube and start over again. - 11.
-For each site_at least 3 cores must be taken.
+Or the snow can be transferred from the tube to a pre-weighed plastic bag and measured more accurately.
+If it is windy or too cold for the scale to work outside, consider bringing samples into the station in labeled plastic bags and weighing inside. - 9.
+Remove the snow core from the tube and start over again. - 10.
+For each site sample at least 3 cores.